Complaints and feedback

 We will contact you from time to time to ask how well we are doing.

-We will send you a text asking for your feedback after you have used one of our services or been visited at home by a member of our team.
+We will send a text asking for your feedback after you have used one of our services or been visited at home by a member of our team.
 It only takes a few minutes to complete the online survey but we use all your comments and scores to evaluate what we are doing well and what we can do to improve.

 We also carry out satisfaction surveys with a random sample of residents during the year.
 If you are selected, you will be contacted via email or over the phone to share your feedback.
 There are about 20 questions and we would really love to hear your thoughts.
 The results of these surveys must be reported to our regulator as part of the Tenant Satisfaction Measures.
 What are Tenant Satisfaction Measures?